-• Unpaid Parental Leave
+Unpaid Parental Leave

 If you are a parent, you are entitled to take unpaid leave from work to spend time looking after your children.
-You can take up to 22 weeks' parental leave for each eligible child before their 12th birthday.
+You can take up to 26 weeks' parental leave for each eligible child before their 12th birthday.

-In principle, you must have one year's service by the date it is proposed to take parental leave, but in the current circumstances, your employer may be willing to facilitate a request for parental leave even if you have not worked for a year.
+In principle, you must have one year's service by the date it is proposed to take parental leave, but if you have a minimum of three months service by that date, you will be entitled to one week's leave for each month of service.

-It is also worth noting that you may cancel the parental leave if you are sick'.
+It is worth noting that you may cancel the parental leave if you are sick.